secureblue/secureblue.github.io/content/FAQ.md

 {% include alert.html type='note' content='Kernel-level anticheat solutions are generally unsupported on desktop Linux.' %}

-Anticheat solutions generally require process tracing to work - the ability to monitor syscalls (and other signals) from other processes.
-In Linux, process tracing is controlled by the `kernel.yama.ptrace_scope` kernel parameter.
+Anticheat solutions typically require process tracing to work - the ability to monitor syscalls (and other signals) from other processes.
+On Linux, process tracing is controlled by the `kernel.yama.ptrace_scope` kernel parameter.
 [By default, secureblue doesn't allow ptrace attachment](https://github.com/secureblue/secureblue/blob/605c8cfcd4723fef1e1e4764dcb6870e50514252/files/system/etc/sysctl.d/60-hardening.conf) at all, addressing [basic security concerns](https://www.kernel.org/doc/Documentation/security/Yama.txt).
 The command below toggles between this restrictive default setting where `ptrace_scope` is set to `3`, breaking anticheat software, and a much less restrictive setting where `ptrace_scope` is set to `1`, which allows parent processes to trace child processes, enabling some anticheat solutions to work.

 ```
 ujust toggle-anticheat-support